arthur-debert/minidocs/README.md

 # Minidocs

-Minidocs is an ultra-lightweight documentation generator. no frills: concatc multiples files into a single document, adding a title separator.
+Minidocs is an ultra-lightweight documentation generator. no frills: concat multiples files into a single document, adding a title separator.

 ## FEATURES